nomanashraf11/Tech-Interview/README.md

 ### 🖥️ Frontend

-You are provided with the following ready to use project.
-You just need to clone it and start hacking.
+You are provided with the following react app.
+Clone / Fork it and start hacking.

 Your task is to build a responsive and user friendly homepage following the following [figma design](https://www.figma.com/file/DmwR0khfS1RYV8KMQ7uiEq/Page?type=design&node-id=0%3A1&mode=design&t=o8Tnul9VKEwdvXzS-1).